recluzegeek/automatic-enigma/Web Development/react_intermediate_state_concepts.md

 # Intermediate State Concepts

 When managing state in a React component, it's crucial to handle updates correctly, especially when the new state depends on the previous state.
-This documentation explores the concept of using updater functions to ensure accurate state updates in such scenarios.
+This documentation explores the concept of using updater functions to ensure accurate state updates in such scenarios and some other crucial concepts.

 ## Setting State with Updater Function